gjb2048/moodle-theme_essential/README.txt

 - FIX: Issue #389: Slideshow data-slide-to index regression.
 - FIX: Issue #391: question bank - strings of questionnames cuted.
 - FIX: Issue #395: Small overlap on Course and Category Management page.
+- FIX: Issue #397: Docked blocks are not wide enough.
 - FIX: MDL-48246 : YUI generated class 'hidepanelicon' not styled because of a typo.

 New in 2.7.9.2